What Is Franchising?

 Composing the FDD

-FDD’s typically begin by stating the four main fees required by franchisees: franchisee fee, initial investment, royalty fees, and advertising fees.
+FDDs typically begin by stating the four main fees franchisees require: franchisee fee, initial investment, royalty fees, and advertising fees.
 This should be followed by the recurring operational expenses covered by each party (equipment, supplies, inventory, etc.).
-Though the franchisee may be responsible for several major expenses, it’s the franchisor’s job to provide the means for how those expenses are acquired.
-This is perhaps one of the biggest advantages of buying a franchise.
-You don’t have to go looking for vendors, as the franchisor has already established these partnerships.
+Though the franchisee may be responsible for several major expenses, it’s the franchisor’s job to provide the means for acquiring those expenses.
+This is perhaps one of the most significant advantages of buying a franchise.
+You don’t have to look for vendors, as the franchisor has already established these partnerships.

 If you’re unsure how much you should charge franchisees, look up the fees for other franchises in your industry.
 Thankfully, this information is widely available online.

 With most franchises, deductions from advertising fees only go towards mass marketing campaigns for the entire brand.
 Thus, franchisees can launch their own local marketing campaigns to draw attention to their specific location.
-The FDD must specify which marketing tools can be used by franchisees and the guidelines for not compromising the brand’s reputation.
+The FDD must specify which marketing tools franchisees can use and the guidelines for not compromising the brand’s reputation.

 Another critical element of the FDD: